 The easiest and the recommended way to install Git is to install it using the apt package management tool from the Ubuntu’s default repositories.
 If you want to install the latest stable version of Git from source move on to the Installing Git from Source section of this tutorial.

 Follow these steps to install Git on your Ubuntu system:

 Start by updating the package index:

 sudo apt update

 sudo apt install git

-To verify the installation type the following command which will print the Git version:
+Verify the installation by typing the following command which will print the Git version:

 git version 2.17.1

-At the time of writing this article, the current version of Gin available in the Ubuntu 18.04 repositories is
+At the time of writing this article, the current version of Git available in the Ubuntu 18.04 repositories is

 2.17.1, which is only one version behind the latest Git version (